daily-co/daily-virtual-camera/README.md

 ## development

-If you want to generate your own fake media within the app [camProvider.swift](https://github.com/daily-virtual-camera/macos-camera-extension/blob/main/cam/camProvider.swift#L93-L160) is where you can change the [camera name](https://github.com/daily-virtual-camera/macos-camera-extension/blob/main/cam/camProvider.swift#L15) and do more interesting camera things...
+If you want to generate your own fake media within the app, [main.swift](https://github.com/daily-co/daily-virtual-camera/blob/main/cam/main.swift) is where you can change the [camera name](https://github.com/daily-co/daily-virtual-camera/blob/main/cam/main.swift#L20) and you can also do more interesting camera things like changing the default [GStreamer video source](https://github.com/daily-co/daily-virtual-camera/blob/main/cam/UserDefaults%2BExtensions.swift#L15)...
 Go wild.